How Much Compensation Could I Claim From My Landlord?

 Can you sue a landlord for emotional distress UK?

-If your landlord has caused injury to your mental health, you could make a claim.
+As mentioned above, if your landlord has caused injury to your mental health, you could make a claim.
 However, you would need to provide evidence.
 Talk with our advisors to see if you have a case.

 Can you sue your landlord after you move out?